-An impressive dessert is an integral part of Christmas tradition.
-Chef Michelle Theron was inspired by the modern white beauty and the rich history of the Blanc Mange.
+An impressive dessert is an integral part of Christmas tradition and we were inspired by the modern white beauty and the rich history of the Blanc Mange.
 This dessert has been written about in Europe from the middle ages.

 Initially a savoury dish setting white meat such as chicken in almond milk, it is the sweeter version that has survived and is still served all over the world.
 The Italian version, for instance, is well known as panna cotta.
 In South Africa, Blanc Mange – or blankmaans, as it was known in Afrikaans – has traditionally been a very popular dessert.
 It is possible that its popularity was boosted when the British Settlers came to the Cape, as it also used to be a prominent dessert in British cooking.

 The modern day version is usually made from milk set with gelatine and flavoured with almond or lemon peel, cinnamon or even cardamom.
 Complementing the white dish, fresh or stewed fruit is a popular accompaniment, but we share a recipe for pecan and cranberry crisps to serve with the dessert.
 Not only do the nuts and cranberries add a wonderful festive flair to the dish, but the cookies are, simultaneously, crisp and chewy and add delicious texture to the smoothness of the Blanc Mange.Recipe: “Melkpons” Blanc Mange Ingredients